encord-team/encord-agents/docs/editor_agents/index.md

 2. Using [FastAPI][fastapi] which is a flexible (self-hosted) python library for building custom APIs.

 !!! tip
     Actually, the `encord-agents` take a lot of inspiration from [FastAPI][fastapi].
 Specifically, we have adopted the idea of [dependency injections][fastapi-dependency-injection] from that library.
-While our [injection scheme](../dependencies.md) is not as sophisticated, it
+While our [injection scheme](../dependencies.md) is not as sophisticated, it should feel familiar.

 Google run functions are good for more light-weight operations like acting as proxies to other model inference APIs or tweaking labels.
 FastAPI apps are better suited for actually hosting your own models.